Quick Guide to Oppositional Defiant Disorder

-Children who have ODD will have a well-established pattern of behavior problems, including the following symptoms:
+Children who have ODD will have a pattern of behavior problems.
+Here are some symptoms:

 - Being unusually angry and irritable